Cable Beach

 Cable Beach is a 22 km stretch of white sand beach on the eastern Indian Ocean and the name of the surrounding suburb in Broome, Western Australia.
 Cable Beach was named after the telegraph cable laid between Broome and Java in 1889.
 Low cliffs of red ochre rise behind the very flat and wide beach, with waves that are mostly gentle in the dry season from May to October.
 In 2016, the population was 5,436.

 Geography

 Gantheaume Point is located at the extreme southern end of the beach.
 The Gantheaume Point lighthouse is a good place for observing dolphins and migrating whales during their migration seasons.
 Dinosaur footprints estimated at 130 million years old are visible in the rocks at low tides.

 Minyirr Park is located adjacent to the southern section of the beach with walking trails that traverse the area behind the red ochre dunes.
 The park is a coastal reserve that protects the traditional land of the Yawuru people.

 Flora and fauna

 Box jellyfish, also known as stingers, may be present between November and April and caution is required when swimming there during this period.
 Warning signs are posted on the beach and stingers may be present outside the normal wet season months.

+Irukandji jellyfish are also known to occasionally appear in the waters during the wet season.
+The January 1989 edition of Broome News noted the recent stinging of four beachgoers by the jellyfish, who required treatment at Broome District Hospital.
+Trevor Fernihough, Senior Medical Officer, warned readers of the dangers of being stung by the jellyfish: